react-navigation/react-navigation.github.io/versioned_docs/version-5.x/preventing-going-back.md

 Sometimes you may want to prevent the user from leaving a screen, for example, if there are unsaved changes, you might want to show a confirmation dialog.

 You can achieve it by using the `beforeRemove` event.
+This event is **not** triggered when a top/bottom tab is being unfocused.
+For example:

+- The user navigates from one top/bottom tab to another top/bottom tab.

-This event is triggered whenever a screen is being removed.
+This event is **only** triggered whenever a screen is being removed.
 For example:

 - The user pressed back button on a screen in a stack
 - The user performed a swipe back gesture